jovaldez98/PWA-jate/README.md

 ![alt text](jatescr.png)

 ## Installation
-Ran npm i to install all dependencies in each folder, then npm run build to generate the dist folder in client's folder.
+Ran "npm i" to install all dependencies in each folder, then "npm run build" to generate the dist folder in client's folder.

 ## Usage
 Run command "npm run start:dev" to run the application, then open follow the link http:localhost:8080.